magento/merchdocs/src/cms/content-staging-scheduled-update.md

    - Use the Calendar (![]({% link images/images/btn-calendar.png %})) tool to choose the **Start Date** and **End Date** for the campaign.

-      To create an open-ended campaign, leave the end date blank.
+      To create an open-ended campaign, do not specify an end date (leave blank).
 For this example, the campaign is scheduled to begin at the stroke of midnight for the new year, January 1, 2021 at 12:00 AM PST.

       {:.bs-callout-info}
       An end date cannot later be added to a price rule campaign that was originally created without an end date.
 In such a case it is necessary to create a duplicate campaign that includes the end date that is needed

       ![]({% link images/images-ee/content-staging-campaign-schedule-update.png %}){: .zoom}
-      _Scheduling a Product Update_
+      _Scheduling a product update_

       {:.bs-callout-info}
       Date/time must be defined using the timezone of the appropriate website.
 For example, if you have multiple websites in different timezones, but you want to start campaign based on a US timezone, you need to schedule an update for each website separately and define the date/time in local time.